swarmcity/boardwalk-ts/README.md

 ## S01 E03: The Burden of Choice

-In episode 3, Frank has to decide who he wants to choose as a provider for his request.
+In Episode 3, Frank has to decide who he wants to choose as a provider for his request.

 Frank gets to know the reputation of the repliers, Ellis and Tom.
 Alice's reputation is sketchy, so he chooses Tom to become the provider.